askap-vast/vast-tools/VASTDROPBOX.md

-  --skip-all-images     Only download non-image data products. (default: False) --combined-only       Only download the combined products. (default: False) --tile-only           Only download the combined products. (default: False) --overwrite           Overwrite any files that already exist in the output directory.
-If overwrite is not
+  --skip-all-images     Only download non-image data products. (default: False) --combined-only       Only download the combined products. (default: False) --tile-only           Only download the combined products. (default: False) --overwrite           Overwrite any files that already exist in the output
-                        selected, integrity checking will still be performed on the existing files and if the check fails, the file will be re-downloaded. (default: False) --dry-run             Only print files that will be downloaded, without downloading them. (default: False) --debug               Set logging level to debug. (default: False) --write-template-dropbox-config
+                        directory.
+If overwrite is not selected, integrity checking will still be performed on the existing files and if the check fails, the file will be re-downloaded. (default:
+                        False)
+  --dry-run             Only print files that will be downloaded, without
+                        downloading them. (default: False) --debug               Set logging level to debug. (default: False) --write-template-dropbox-config
                         Create a template dropbox config file. (default: False) --legacy-download LEGACY_DOWNLOAD
                         Select the legacy version to download from.
 Enter with the included 'v', e.g. 'v0.6'.
-Using this option will only download the legacy data, no other data shall be downloaded. (default:
+Using this option will only download the legacy data, no other data shall be downloaded. (default: None) --include-legacy      Include the 'LEGACY' directory when searching through files.
+Only valid when using the '--get-available-files' option. (default: False) --max-retries MAX_RETRIES
-                        None)
-  --include-legacy      Include the 'LEGACY' directory when searching through files.
-Only valid when using the '--
-                        get-available-files' option. (default: False) --max-retries MAX_RETRIES
                         How many times to attempt to retry a failed download (default: 2) --download-threads DOWNLOAD_THREADS
                         How many parallel downloads to attempt.
 EXPERIMENTAL!
 See the VASTDROPBOX.md file for full information. (default: 1)
 ```

 To run the script needs a Dropbox configuration file, which by default is assumed to be named 'dropbox.cfg'.
 Create a text file in the following format and enter the respective values: